MaeWoods/aocseq/README.md

 library("aocseq")

 Steps to run the software are illustrated below in the flow chart and functions are defined in the documentation.
-The fuctionality circled with the dashed ine is availabe in version 0.1.0 of the software.
+The fuctionality circled with the dashed line is available in version 0.1.0 of the software.

 <img src="aocseq.png" width="100%"></img>